China accuses US of ‘economic bullying’ over equipment ban

-Geng told reporters that, “The economic bullying behavior of the US is a denial of the market economy principle that the U.S. has always advertised.”
+“The economic bullying behavior of the U.S. is a denial of the market economy principle that the U.S. has always advertised,” Geng said, adding the U.S. actions would “undermine the interests” of U.S. businesses and consumers, especially in rural areas.

+“We would like to urge the U.S. once again to stop abusing the concept of national security,” Geng said.

 The move mostly affects small, rural companies, since larger U.S. wireless companies do not use equipment from the two Chinese firms.